vilhelmen/ldapauthenticator/README.md

 #### `LDAPAuthenticator.use_ssl` ####

-Boolean to specify whether to use SSL encryption when contacting the LDAP server.
+Boolean to specify whether to use deprecated LDAPS connection to the LDAP server.
 If it is left to `False` (the default) `LDAPAuthenticator` will try to upgrade connection with StartTLS.
-Set this to be `True` to start SSL connection.
+Set this to be `True` to use SSL connection.

 #### `LDAPAuthenticator.server_port` ####